-- (b) Policy Proposals by APD.
-APD shall provide all policy proposals passed by the APD Policy and Procedures Review Board to the Board for its review, comment, and recommendations prior to final adoption. - (c) The Chief of Police or designee shall respond to policy recommendations made by the CPOA pursuant to paragraphs 'a' or 'b' above in writing within 45 days of final action on a policy by APD.
-As part of this response, APD shall indicate whether the Board's policy recommendation will be followed through standard operating procedures or should be adopted as

-- policy by the City Council, or specifically explain any reasons why such policy recommendations will not be followed or were not adopted. - (d) The Board shall review and update as appropriate its policies, rules and procedures that ensure that the Board is effectively accomplishing its duties under this Article on an annual basis.
-[Any policies, rules, and procedures shall be adopted in accordance with ROA 1994, Section 2-6-1-4(C)(2).
+- (c) The Chief of Police or designee shall respond to policy recommendations made by the CPOA pursuant to paragraph 'b' above in writing within 45 days of final action on a policy by APD.
+As part of this response, APD shall indicate whether the Board's policy recommendation will be followed through standard operating procedures or should be adopted as policy by the City Council, or specifically explain any reasons why such policy recommendations will not be followed or were not adopted. - (d) The Board, in consultation with the Director, shall review and update as appropriate its policies, rules and procedures that ensure that the Board is effectively accomplishing its duties under this Article on an annual basis.
+Any policies, rules, and procedures shall be adopted in accordance with ROA 1994, Section 2-6-1-4(C)(2).
 The Board shall present its proposed policies, rules, and procedures to the City Council for final approval.
 In the event that the City Council determines that the Board's proposal fails to ensure the Board is effectively accomplishing its duties, the City Council may modify them as appropriate.

-Annual updates will become effective only upon final approval of the City Council.]
-Updates outside of its annual review will become effective only upon a 2/3 vote of the membership of the Board [and only upon final approval by the - [(f) (e)] The chair of the Board shall designate one Board member to serve on each APD policy development committee.
-The Director and the Board member designated by the Chair shall each serve as voting members and representatives of the Board on such committees, and shall report back to the Board about the outcomes and votes cast at the next regularly scheduled meeting of the Board. - § 9-4-1-5 THE CPOA POLICE OVERSIGHT BOARD.
+Annual updates will become effective only upon final approval of the City Council.
+Updates outside of its annual review will become effective only upon a 2/3 vote of the membership of the Board and only upon final approval by the City Council, as submitted or as amended by the Council. - (e) The chair of the Board shall designate one Board member to serve on each APD policy development committee.
+The Director and the Board member designated by the Chair shall each serve as voting members and representatives of the Board on such committees, and shall report back to the Board about the outcomes and votes cast at the next regularly scheduled meeting of the Board.

+§ 9-4-1-5 THE CPOA POLICE OVERSIGHT BOARD.